Prenatal care focused on the uniqueness of each individual person we serve.

 -

-Distribute “How to reach your midwives” - you now have a phone number linking directly to the midwife available 24/7 and a non-emergent way to reach the midwives through the portal.
+Distribute “How to reach your midwife” - you now have a phone number linking directly to me available 24/7 and a non-emergent way to reach me through the portal.

 -